-ADCs for undergraduate programmes are normally received by the June meeting of APC, with validation the following year and delivery a year later.
-ADCs for Masters-level programmes may be received up to and including the December APC for validation between January-April and delivery the following year.
-ADCs for commissioned (closed) programmes or new partner-
+ADCs for undergraduate programmes are normally received by the September meeting of APC, with validation the same academic year and delivery a year later.
+ADCs for Masters-level programmes are normally received by September APC with delivery the following September.
+ADCs for commissioned (closed) programmes or new partner-delivered/ co-delivered provision may be received at any time of year, with validation scheduled as required.